megadotnet/ironframework/README.md

 The Data Layer (DL) handles the persistence of Business Objects.
 It offers two providers: ADO.NET and ADO.Net Entities Framework.
 Today the Entity Framework source code is being released under an open source license (Apache 2.0), and the code repository will be hosted on CodePlex to further increase development transparency.

+### Database First With Entity Framework
+Entity Framework provides support for all these development styles and scenarios.
+We know that Entity Framework operates on the EDM, and lets us create this EDM in three ways in order to cater to the different development styles:
+- Database First: This is the approach that will be used with an existing database schema.
+In this approach, the EDM will be created from the database schema.
+This approach is best suited for applications that use an already  existing database.

+In a Database First approach, the main beneit that the developers have is that if the database is created, they will spend very little time writing the data access layer.
+The EDM can be created from the database and then we can change it as per our application needs; our data access layer is ready to use.
+Here are a few scenarios where the Database First approach is very useful:
+- When we are working with a legacy database.
+- When we are working in a scenario where the database design is being done by another team of DBAs, and once the database is ready, the application development starts.
+- When we are working on a data centric application, that is, the application domain model is the database itself, and it is being changed frequently to cater to new requirements.
+For instance, when the tables are being updated regularly and new columns are being added to it frequently then we can simply use this approach, and the application code will not break.
+We simply have to write the code to cater to the newly added columns.

  _IRepository.tt_ template will generate those data access class.
 By default, data access type provider work with Entity Framework. _AdventureWorks.Context.tt_ template will generate entity framework data access context type.
 We have modified the default the ADO.NET DbContext Generator template which from Entity framework 5 then added WCF data member attribute.
 It is can get it from NuGet.

 In the Web.config/App.Config file you may indicate which one to use.
 ADO.NET implements a &#39;data provider factory&#39; which uses an abstract factory pattern and returns database specific singleton factories.You may implement your own data access layer with data repository interface.